-Man-Thing is the name of a Marvel Comics character.
+Man-Thing is a Swamp Monster from Marvel Comics.
 He first appeared in "Savage Tales" #1 (May, 1971).
 The character was co-created by author Roy Thomas and his editor Stan Lee.
 His debut story was scripted by Gerry Conway and drawn by Gray Morrow.
 Man-Thing is not to be confused with DC's Swamp Thing, which premiered within a month of Man-Thing.
 The two characters have many parallels, including their backstories (both partially written by Len Wein), swampy homes, and being re-imagined by notable comic writers.

 Savage Tales was a one-shot publication, though it would be revived as a regular series in 1973.
 In the meantime Man-Thing gained a regular series in the horror anthology 'Adventure Into Fear'.
 He became an unlikely hit for writer Steve Gerber, who pushed genre boundaries with the character, providing inspiration for later writers like Neil Gaiman.